 However, this logic contains some actions which do not match the processing of timetable trains.
-Therefore, coupling of trains is not possible in timetable mode except for maneuvers specified explicitly with commands, such as \$attach and \$detach.
+Therefore this has now been disabled for timetable mode.
+Presently, therefore, coupling of trains is not possible in timetable mode except for runround commands in dispose options.